-If you want to avoid tofu, you'll be happy to know this tender, veggie-filled egg foo young smothered in mushroom gravy doesn't contain any bean curd.
+If you want to avoid tofu, you'll be happy to know these tender, veggie-filled pancakes smothered in mushroom gravy don't contain any bean curd.

 Now don't get me wrong.
 The ever-versatile tofu is still a mainstay in my kitchen.
 But sometimes you want variety.

 Or perhaps you have a family member that prefers not to eat tofu.
 Thus, this entree is for everyone, including those who are not a fan of the beautiful, jiggly bean curd.